Representations of the D=2 Euclidean and Poincar\'e groups: The UIR of the Poincar e group in .

 It is our purpose now to compute the matrix elements of the infinite dimensional matrix of the transformation (\ref{transformedsection}).

 We consider a basis of eigenvectors of the operator $K=-\ri\partial_\phi$, that is,

-where { $A_\lambda$ is, in principle, a function on $\lambda$.} These functions do not belong to $L^2(\R)$, but we can interpret them in a distributional sense\footnote{The natural formalism is the one of rigged Hilbert spaces. }.
-They are orthogonal:
+where $A_p$ is, in principle, a function of $p$.
+These functions do not belong to $\cL^2(\R)$, but we can interpret them as distributions.
+The appropriate framework is the formalism of rigged Hilbert spaces (see Appendix \ref{RHS:appendix}).